I've decided to document my exploits into making my own DIY acoustic panels in the hope that it helps other people who hate DIY as much as I do!

-Buying panels, let alone custom sized panels, would have cost a fortune and making them yourself, is definitely cheaper.
-On the other hand, I'm more than a month down the line and while I've made the panels for my keyboard room, I still have three or four panels to make for my control room.
+Buying panels, let alone custom sized panels, would have cost quite a bit and making them yourself, is definitely cheaper.
+On the other hand, I'm more than a month down the line and while I've now made the panels for my keyboard room as well as my mic. room, I still have three or four panels to make for my control room.
 IT'S A LOT OF WORK, especially for a DIY phoebe!!!!!

 Originally, I was going to use 40mm foam for my main panels.
 The supplier couldn't fulfil my order and sent me 50mm foam instead.
 My in-fill panels used 30mm foam.
 Now then, think about this carefully because if I was doing this again, I would consider doing everything with 30mm or even 25mm foam.
 The reason is that my environments are relatively small and apart from being more expensive, 40mm or 50mm foam is simply over-the-top!
 Having said that, I actually found the thicker panels easier to finish off with the acoustic cloth.

 Whatever job you're doing, having the right tools helps a lot.
 Having a good sized area to work in, REALLY helps.
 One point to note, is that the way these panels come together, means that small mistakes can easily be covered up.
 You learn quickly!
 There's no way I'm going to be making a load of fancy garden furniture soon (or ever) but I'm pretty pleased with what I've achieved.